w3c-cg/aikr/trust/kroftrust.md

 # The Knowledge Representation of the Trust Layer Through the Lens of Digital Identity Chains
+DRAFT TECHNICAL NOTE

+OPEN CONSULTATION STARTS 2 AUGUST 26

+CONSULTATION TO CLOSE:  TBA
+FEEDBACK BY OPENING AN ISSUE HERE AND PINGING THE AI KR CG Mailing list

 *W3C AI Knowledge Representation Community Group*